Grandma's Herbs

 Where Does Stress Come From?

 In a medical or biological context stress is a physical, mental, or emotional factor that causes bodily or mental tension.
 Stresses can be external (from the environment, psychological, or social situations) or internal (illness, or from a medical procedure).
 Stress caused by an environmental stressor actually ignites a response referred to as the "fight or flight" response.
 In this case the body responds with a release of adrenaline and an elevated awareness of the surrounding environmental elements.
-Some people seek a short exposure to an outside environmental stressors.
+Some people seek a short exposure to outside environmental stressors.
 We refer to those people as adrenaline junkies.
-Short term exposure to the fight or flight stress can be healthy but long term exposure can drain energy reserves and overwhelm the ability to respond to anything exciting.
-It would be easy to look at the prolonged exposure to over whelming stress as a precursor to depression.
-Looking for and working on resolving or at least reducing those long term exterior stressors is a vital action to take for maintaining mental health.
+Short term exposure to the fight or flight stress can be healthy but long-term exposure can drain energy reserves and overwhelm the ability to respond to anything exciting.
+Looking for and working on resolving or at least reducing those long-term exterior stressors is a vital action to take for maintaining mental health.

-Symptoms of stress appear when disciplining children, during busy times at work, when managing your finances, or when coping with a challenging relationships.
+Symptoms of stress appear when disciplining children, during busy times at work, when managing your finances, or when coping with a challenging relationship.
 Stress is everywhere.
 And while a little stress is OK, too much stress can wear you down and make you sick, both mentally and physically.
 Some ways to literally work out those stressful issues that are present in nearly everyone's life is to "work out".
 Exercise is a great way to get past some of the frustration we experience with overly stressful life events.
 Exercise increases blood flow, produces healthy adrenaline and a body chemical called endorphins.
-Other ways to deal with stress are to meditate, participate in yoga or to find supplements that assist in calming during those overly stressful moments.
+Other ways to deal with stress are to meditate, participate in a yoga class.

 What is the Nervous System?

-Cell signaling is an abbrieviated way to say information transmission through the nerevous system.
-Calcium's main role in regards to the nervous system's function is cell signaling.
+Cell signaling is an abbreviated way to say information transmission through the nervous system.
+Calcium's main role in regard to the nervous system's function is cell signaling.
 Calcium is important in the contraction and expansion of blood vessels, nerve impulse transmission, muscle contraction and hormone production.
-As an example muscle cells, nerve endings release calcium ions, which bind to activator proteins.
+As an example, muscle cells, nerve endings release calcium ions, which bind to activator proteins.
 The activator proteins initiate the complex process of muscle contraction.
 There are also similar reactions that use calcium in the sensory nerves.

 What Does Stress do to Me and My Nervous System?

-Chronic stress, or a constant stress experienced over a prolonged period of time, can contribute to long-term problems for heart and blood vessels.
-The consistent and ongoing increase in heart rate, and the elevated levels of stress hormones and of blood pressure, can take a toll on the body.
+Constant stress experienced over a prolonged period of time, can contribute to other problems for in the body.
+The fight or flight mode is usually accompanied by an elevated heart rate.
+The consistent and ongoing increase in an elevated heart rate, and the elevated levels of stress hormones, can take a toll on the body.
 In this day and age, we seem to encounter a lot of stress.
 The pace that we live on a daily basis is stressful in and of itself.
-Add to that the stress that comes from managing hard relationships, financial issues and issues that come from a stressful environmant at work and you have that constant "fight or flight" rush of adrenaline that causes anxiety, blood pressure issues, heart rate issues and a miriad of other issues related to stress.
+Add to that the stress that comes from managing hard relationships, financial issues and issues that come from a stressful environment at work, and you have that constant "fight or flight" rush of adrenaline that causes anxiety, blood pressure issues, heart rate issues and a myriad of other issues related to stress.

 Toxins and stress are both hard on our nervous systems.
 Stress from work, social media and financial issues are some of the full throttle issues in a normal American's life.
 The processed food we eat is irradiated, full of preservatives, full of harsh chemicals, and devoid of some important vitamins and minerals.
 Instead of being nutritious it can actually be harmful.
 Today's fast foods fail to give us the vitamins and minerals we need to keep our nervous system healthy.